 Hand Protection

 In a job where visibility is often less than ideal, firefighters must ensure their hands are protected.
 They're at risk of burns, heat and the many other hazards they could encounter in an active fire, like dangerous chemicals, exposed wires and sharp objects.
-Firefighters are frequently reaching out to move hot or burning debris and to rescue people trapped in dangerous situations.
+Firefighters frequently reach out to move hot or burning debris and to rescue people trapped in dangerous situations.
 As such, their gloves often feature layers of leather, Nomex and a breathable barrier.

 It's also important to make sure there's plenty of overlap in gear so no skin is accidentally exposed.
 Firefighters are called on to face many situations beyond house fires, like car accidents, hazardous material spills, industrial accidents, riots and disturbances, marine accidents, terrorist incidents and much more.
 So, experienced firefighters often keep a variety of gloves and other gear on hand so they can be prepared for any situation they find themselves in when the alarm sounds.